josephsl/wintenApps/readme.md

 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
 * When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.
+* IN recent releases of Word 365, NVDA will no longer announce "delete back word" when pressing Control+Backspace.

 ## Calculator